Stryxin/dnd5edark-foundryvtt/README.md

 - You can now choose between Default and Dark Mode sheet per Actor and Item

 Known Issues:
-- Requires "BetterNPCSheets" module to work properly
+- Requires [BetterNPCSheets](https://github.com/syl3r86/BetterNPCSheet5e) v0.6.7+ module to work properly
-- Breaks compatibility with Better Rolls for 5e :frowning:
+- Breaks compatibility with [Better Rolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) - Pull request sent that adds support, waiting for approval
-- "Consumable" Item sheets Dark Mode doesnt work
+- "Consumable" Item sheets Dark Mode doesnt work ( no idea why, if anyone knows,please let me know! )
 _________________
 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module